 Funding for this initiative was made possible (in part) by Grant No. 1H79SM080818-01 from SAMHSA.
-The views expressed in written conference materials or publications and by speakers and moderators do not necessarily reflect the official policies of the Department of Health and Human Services; nor does mention of trade names, commercial practices, or organizations imply endorsement by the U.S.
+The Statute Section written conference materials or publications and by speakers and moderators do not necessarily reflect the official policies of the Department of Health and Human Services; nor does mention of trade names, commercial practices, or organizations imply endorsement by the U.S. Government.

-Patient Advocacy Summit
+Patient Congress Patient Advocacy Summit